chiphwang1/helm-oci-autonomous-db/README.md

  ## Accessing the Database

-Once the  ATP is ready, a secret with a name that is defined in values.yaml file under wallet.walletName will be created to expose the wallet files required to connect to the ATP.
+Once the  ATP is ready, a secret with the name defined in values.yaml file under wallet.walletName will be created to expose the wallet files required to connect to the ATP.

 | Parameter          | Description                                                              | Type   |